senarathnasaddd/frontend/README.md

-This is a Frontend of a ecommerce web site using reacr framework.
+This is a Frontend of a ecommerce web site using react framework.